Back to all posts

 Over time, chronic inflammation can lead to the formation of scar tissue, also known as adhesions, within the plantar fascia.
 This tissue is less flexible than healthy tissue, causing stiffness and contributing to that persistent, nagging pain.
 Specific massage techniques, like cross-friction massage, work to break up these painful adhesions.
 By applying pressure across the ligament, a therapist can help realign the tissue fibers and restore flexibility.
 This process allows your foot to heal properly and regain its natural range of motion, which is why a deep tissue massage can be so effective for long-term relief.

-5 Simple Self-Massage Techniques for Relief
+5 Simple Self-Massage Techniques to Try Today

 While nothing replaces the targeted care of a professional massage, you can manage your foot pain between appointments with a few simple at-home techniques.
 These methods are designed to gently release tension in the plantar fascia, reduce inflammation, and give you some much-needed relief.
 Think of this as essential maintenance to support the deeper work we do in the studio.
 Find a comfortable spot, take a few deep breaths, and give your feet the attention they deserve.